In-Focus: Case Studyo | Functional Art Objects

 CASE STUDYO came later.
 In 2012 we decided that it was time to take the limited edition artworks to the next level and give it dedicated focus.
 The rich history of Toykyo art-collabs & productions are the foundation of our new venture, working directly with artists and collaborating with their representing galleries.
 It’s our brand for publishing and producing artworks by contemporary artists.

 We collaborate with artists from a broad artistic scene, because we are triggered by the changing boundaries of the art world, different forms and places of creative expression; we do not limit ourselves to a certain style or visual language.

 The artworks are a result of a unique collaboration between our studio and the artist.
 We choose not simply to repeat or reproduce an existing artwork.
-We opt for a new creation, where interaction between Case Studyo and the artist creates an own story – a ‘case study’ – resulting in a unique object, edited in several pieces.
+Opting for a new creation, where interaction between Case Studyo and the artist creates an own story – a ‘case study’ – resulting in a unique object, edited in several pieces.
 We let our eyes and feelings go towards artists we consider to be important within the interesting and changing times we live in.
 Our collaborations result into fine art works, furniture or other functional objects.

 Can you tell us a little bit about your background – where you studied and when you first became interested in design & illustration?